yun-vis/ustp-bcc-git/pages/actions.md

 git reset --soft HEAD~2
 ```

-## Step 6: Test the SpellCheck workflow

-- Create the second ruleset called "no push without push request (pr)"
-  - Add "Target branches" -> add target -> include Default branch
-  - enable "Require a pull request before merging"
+Note 3: When this rule is enabled on a protected branch (e.g., master): GitHub cannot validate status checks for a direct push, because status checks only run on a ref created by a pull request or a push to a non-protected branch.
+So GitHub enforces the only safe option: It forces all changes to go through a pull request, because that’s the only workflow where GitHub can run and verify status checks before the code lands on master.

 - Checkout a new branch called featureBranch
-- Add a typo in the README.md and push the change in the new branch
+- Add a typo in the README.md and push the change in this new branch.
+Push to the new branch should be successful since the check will be done when a pull_request happens.
+Check the file .github/workflows/spellcheck.yml

-- The push should be block
+- Once the push done, do a pull requst to the master branch.
+Now the workflow should be starting and does not pass the spellcheck due to the typo.

+- Fix the typo and push the changes to the featureBranch

+- Under the Pull requests, one should see that the new codes pass the spellcheck and is ready for merging back to master.

 # References